hellohaptik/HaptikLib-iOS/Integration Guides/Integration.md

 ## VIII.
 Share Functionality

-HaptikLib provides **inbuilt share functionality** where user can share the client app with others via social media apps or any other medium.
+Haptik provides inbuilt share functionality where user can share the client app with others via social media apps or any other medium.

 - When user shares something from inside the HaptikSDK, a **custom content message** gets shared.
 Client can **override this message** with their own custom content along with their `deeplink` URL.

-- HaptikLib also provides an inbuilt feature where it can take the users **directly to the client application’s App Store Page** to rate the application.
+- Haptik also provides an inbuilt feature where it can take the users **directly to the client application’s App Store Page** to rate the application.

 The option to set these values is given in the `Info.plist` file of the application.